 The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field and the Link Info field.

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the MLD MAC address of the MLD with which the non-AP STA is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

-The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the MLD MAC address of the MLD with which the non-AP STA is affiliated.The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

 The Link ID subfield of the Per-STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link setup with the AP MLD is set to the link ID of an AP MLD that is operating on that link.
 The link ID is obtained during discovery.